 You’ll also learn how human culture can be genetically transmitted across countless generations.
 This is a process that relies not on teachers, but on memes, a word that Dawkins invented.

 The Big Picture by Sean Carroll

-Sean Carroll wrote this book as a theoretical physicist, but from a philosophical perspective.
-It is an ambitious work that gives a philosophical understanding to the Universe.
+An ambitious work that gives a philosophical understanding to the Universe.

-What you’ll get from this book: This book explains the major discplines and forces of physics, how they came to be and how these interact with each other.
+It explains the major discplines and forces of physics, how they came to be and how these interact with each other.
 More importantly, it seeks to understand the “why” of it all, the purpose of the Universe and where it is heading.

 When it comes to physics, reality is much stranger than fiction.
 For instance, the laws of classical physics that govern big objects (from pebbles to planets to stars) break down at the quantum level (atoms, neutrinos, photons etc).

 At the smallest physical dimensions, particles start to behave in ways humans cannot yet understand: a particle that is both a wave and a particle, a superposition where the particle can be in many places at once and other curious phenomena.